-These maps were reviewed to identify the locations of industrial facilities and other features that were potential sources of PCB releases.
-Facilities were categorized as having "High potential", "Medium potential", or "Lower potential" based upon a literature review of PCB source potential across a range of industries (Electric Power Research Institute, 1999; Consolidated Edison Company of New York, 2012; Consolidated Edison Company of New York, 2013 and 2014; U.S. Environmental Protection Agency, 1976a, 1976b, 1987, and 2014; Panero, et al, 2005; and Press, 2007).
-The resulting categorization scheme is provided in Table 1.
+These maps were reviewed to identify the locations of industrial facilities and other features that were potential sources of PCB releases likely used or housed PCBs.
+[Facilities were categorized as having "High potential", "Medium potential", or "Lower potential" of PCB use based upon a literature review of PCB source potential across a range of industrics] [Electric Power Research Institute, 1999; Consolidated Edison Company of New York, 2012; Consolidated Edison Company of New York, 2013 and 2014; U.S. Environmental Protection Agency, 1976a, 1976b, 1987, and 2014; Panero, et al, 2005; and Press, 2007).
+LimnoTech reviewed the historical maps and recorded the locations of sites that included the types of industry or land use that possibly used or involved PCBs, and therefore were sites of potential release.
+Sites were categorized as having "High potential", "Medium potential", or "Lower potential" of PCB use and release based upon a literature review of PCB use across a range of industries (Eastman, 2016; Erickson and Kaley, 2011; Michigan Technological University, 2016; Panero, et al., 2005; Paratherm, 2022; Pfafflin